tobyleye/rusty/README.md

 # Rusty
-This repo would contain my rusty rust codes
+This repo would contain some of my rusty rust code